mimatache/net.carti/README.md

 # net.carti
-A small repo in which to make the computer play card games you wrote against his self
+A small repo in which to make the computer play card games you wrote against its self.
+Basically nice to play with code for new programmers or bored ones.

+Have fun :)